darianstlex/react-sm-select/catalog/install.md

 ### Styling

-Can be used css overriding, see compiled css.
+CSS can be overrided, see compiled css.
 Or use scss variables for general styling.

 ```code
 @import 'react-sm-select/dist/variables';